jrfanfan/DistanceConverter/README.md

 # Overview

-In this software, I have built  a distance converter application that allows the user to input Kilometers and convert that in Miles vice versa according to the choice given by the user we’ll walk through the codes step by step and it will fulfill the requirements of this module.
+In this software, I have built  a distance converter application that allows the user to input Kilometers and convert that in Miles vice versa according to the choice given by the user.
+We’ll walk through the codes step by step and it will fulfill the requirements of this module.

 [https://youtu.be/uCoONT2Qo_4]